-A myriad of programs and resources that educate, engage and inspire young people across metro-Detroit.
+We offer a myriad of programs and resources that educate, engage and inspire young people across metro Detroit

 Teen HYPE offers positive youth development in a variety of ways, including our Peer Education program.
 Teen HYPE Peer Education is open to 9th, 10th, 11th and 12th graders and meets every Thursday during the school year - from the time school lets out until 9pm in the Rivertown District of Detroit.

 As a Teen HYPE Peer Educator you’ll learn invaluable skills, gain access to resources, and have meaningful experiences.
 The program includes:

 Annual stipend (depending on availability and need)

 Opportunities for students to gain 250+ community services hours per

 Exposure to local entrepreneurs, civic leaders, council members and other inspirational figures